pparacch/codeQuality/PITCHME.md

 In the process we are solving many smaller problems!

++++

+These smaller problems form

-These smaller problems, the atomic building blocks of the final solution, are often seen in other problems.
+> atomic building blocks of the final solution

+and are often seen in other problems.

++++

+> atomic building blocks

+* obtaining data from wherever
+* parsing and cleaning csv
+* splitting dataset
+* reading ECLIPSE files
+* and writing them
+* plotting production curves
+* ...

 ---

-### Reusable programs
+#### Reusable programs

 When our solution is a 500 lines long script

 we ensure no reusability.

++++

+* Spend 3 months writing a
+* 500 LOC function taking
-If you spend three months writing a function on 500 lines that takes more than 10 parameters, guaranteed not used by anyone else.
+* more than 10 parameters,

+guaranteed not used by anyone else.

++++

-That means those three months are much more expensive than if you write code that many others can use.
+Those three months are much more expensive

+than if you write code that many others can use.

++++

+> given enough eyeballs, all bugs are shallow

+More users gives better testing gives better quality

++++

+> given enough eyeballs, all bugs are shallow

+... is the mantra of open source

 ---

-## Long functions
+### Long functions

-Long functions are not "well-defined".
+Long functions _are not well-defined_

-What does `run` do in those 700 LOC?
+What does `run()` do in those 700 LOC?

++++

 If you cannot explain in a couple sentences exactly